athena-framework/athena/src/components/http_kernel/docs/README.md

 ### HTTP Exceptions

-The component provides a hierarchy of HTTP exceptions under [AHK::Exception][].
+The component provides a hierarchy of HTTP exceptions under [AHK::Exception](/HTTPKernel/Exception/).
 These exceptions automatically set the appropriate HTTP status code and can include custom headers.

 ```crystal